FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/_index.md

 Additionally, the key must have the cluster option.

-Transfer CFT{{< TransferCFT/componentshortname  >}} in a multi-node architecture requires a shared file system for use of a multi-node architecture on several hosts (active/active).
+{{< TransferCFT/axwayvariablesComponentShortName  >}} in a multi-node architecture requires a shared file system for use of a multi-node architecture on several hosts (active/active).
 Additionally, the system must be configured prior to the multi-node installation, and the shared disk ready when starting the Copilot server.

 - *Windows only*: You must map the shared disk to a drive letter.
 - *Windows only*: The Copilot Service Mode cannot be started as the LocalSystem account.